Intensive support shelter

 Intensive daily programme

 The asylum seekers take a compulsory intensive daily programme.
-We confront the people causing nuisance with the behaviour they display and enable them to improve it.
+We confront the troublemakers with the behaviour they display and enable them to improve it.
 To this purpose, they take the behavioural training programmes, such as the 'Choosing change' programme by the Custodial Institutions Agency.

 We make an individual support plan for all asylum seekers.
 We make sure they have a clear daily structure and offer activities such as exercise and gardening.
 The asylum seekers get information about Dutch norms, values and rules on how to behave in society.
 If asylum seekers have to leave the Netherlands, we support them in their preparation for return.

-Asylum seekers go through different phases in the enforcement and supervision centre: red, orange and green.
-After the 'green phase', they may return to a reception centre.
-We guide and support nuisance-causing asylum seekers together with staff of the Custodial Institutions Agency (DJI).
+We guide and support trouble-causing asylum seekers together with staff of the Custodial Institutions Agency (DJI).
 We also work closely together with the municipality and the police.

 Austere and strict regime

 The enforcement and supervision centre is not a closed detention centre.
 However, the Aliens Police (AVIM), IND, or DT&V do impose a so-called freedom restricting measure (Section 56) on the asylum seekers.
 This measure prescribes where they are allowed to or not allowed to go.
 Special investigation and arrest officers (boa) monitor this.

 In the enforcement and supervision centre, the house rules are stricter than in a reception centre.
 Asylum seekers must report to the COA twice a day.
 Residents do not receive a food and living allowance, like in a reception centre.
 We provide them with meals and distribute hygiene products.
 If they behave well, they can do volunteer work in the centre and will get a small payment for this.